 - Cover faculty salaries or living expenses

-- Global collaboration: Preference is given to initiatives that can contribute to building institutional or community-based relationships and/or advancing impactful global research.
+- Global impact: Preference is given to projects that are likely to advance impactful international or global research.

-Please contact Northwestern Buffett's Senior Program Coordinator for Global Collaboration Andreea Micu with questions.
+Questions?
+Please contact Andreea Micu, Buffett’s Senior Program Coordinator for Global Collaboration, by emailing firstname.lastname@example.org.

-Erin Delaney (Pritzker School of Law) received a grant in 2023 to advance the Constitutional Heroines Project, which explores the role of female judicial leadership in comparative constitutional governance.
-With the grant, Erin was able to facilitate an in-person gathering of over sixty scholars from around the world to collaborate in documenting ideas about institutional leadership and notions of female and feminist leadership.
+Erin Delaney (Pritzker School of Law) received a grant in 2023 to advance the Constitutional Heroines Project, a project explores the role of female judicial leadership in comparative constitutional governance.
+With our support, Erin was able to facilitate the in-person gathering of over sixty scholars from around the world to collaborate on this book and to cement relationships that have been sustained previously through virtual gatherings.
+The aim of this Project is to document this development and investigate its relationship to ideas about institutional leadership and notions of female and feminist leadership.

 Jordan Gans-Morse (Political Science, Weinberg College) received a grant in 2022 in support of his project on “Collecting Real-Time Data During Wartime” in collaboration with Tymofii Brik from the Kyiv School of Economics in Ukraine.
 With our support, Jordan conducted five different surveys on local Ukrainian perspectives on issues relating to the Russian-Ukraine war.
 The surveys serve to bring in resources to Ukrainians, allow the research team to gather information for those seeking to provide aid to Ukrainians, and facilitate the collecting of data for policy-relevant academic projects on topics such as the influence of Russian state propaganda and more.